Sherman5A/apple-silicon/report/report.md

 |                     |               |                    | Single Threaded |        |                   |
 +---------------------+---------------+--------------------+-----------------+--------+-------------------+

-Table: Comparison of Apple M1 to 2020 AMD and Intel Processors with Similar TDPs
+Table: Comparison of Apple M1 Family to 2020 AMD and Intel Processors with Similar Power Draws

 # Conclusion